Article

 4. Though we cannot know all of the thousands of purposes God has in our afflictions, he has revealed at least five purposes for all Christian affliction which he intends for us to know before the affliction comes.

-5. Joyfully trusting Christ in our affliction glorifies his (God’s!) greatness, wisdom, justice, and mercy.
+5. Joyfully trusting Christ in our affliction glorifies His (God’s!) greatness, wisdom, justice, and mercy.

 This is an excerpt of the original article.
 Read the full article on the Desiring God website